Etejerina/a-walk-in-python/day_2.md

 <class 'str'>
 ```

-Again, is you wamnt to set a specific data type to a variable, you need to use casting,
+Again, is you want to set a specific data type to a variable, you need to use the casting method,

 ```python
 a = int(1)